ixvu/w4111_wiki/Entity-Relationship-Modeling.md

     <img src="https://github.com/wyd856570831/ScribeNotes/blob/master/3.1.png" width="600">

-In this example, keys are underlined.
+In this example, Entity is represented by rectangle, attributes are represented by eclipses, keys are underlined.
+The left diagram means "course" is an entity set, it has attributes like cid, name, loc, schedule, and cid is the key.
+Similarly, Entity Set "Users" has attributes uid, name, age, and summary, and uid is the key.
 Attributes should be invariant to time so that your database will not goes wrong in the future.
 So “age” is a subtle bug in this example.